 Huawei, Samsung: To change the source gNB-DU ID to a list of source gNB ID containing the source gNB-DU and all other candidate gNB-DUs in the UE Context Setup Request.

+change the source gNB-DU ID to a list of candidate gNB DU ID including the source in UE context setup request/UE context modification request in LTM preparation.

+send a list of early RACH configuration prepared by different candidate gNB DUs to the new serving DU for example, after cell switch command, or step 7 and 8, or after access success.

 Allocating Preamble Index(es):